Tips to Write Effective Queries and Explain Plan

 /

-Just to give you a tiny idea of how huge of a difference this can make
+Just to give you a tiny idea of how huge of a difference this

 SQL> alter system flush shared_pool;